Seven days had passed since your escape from the terminal chamber.

 "Why would anyone hide something so powerful?"

 She stepped toward the pedestal, then hesitated, turning back to you.
 "I cannot take it alone.
 The shrine's ancient protections require those linked by trust to claim a shard.
-It's a safeguard against those who would use force or deception."
+It's a safeguard against those who would use force or deception.
+Power like this can’t be taken by force.
+It has to be given freely."

 Alexis extended her hand toward you, palm up, an invitation and a question in the gesture.
 "Do you trust me enough for this?
 Will you help me claim the shard?"